jnovack/isyajax-bootstrap/README.md

 **ISY AJAX - Bootstrap** is built off of modern technologies which is only available in modern browsers.
 Currently, this project uses jQuery v2.0.3, Bootstrap v2.3.2, and Font-Awesome v3.2.1 and does NOT support Internet Explorer 9 or earlier.
 If you use
 Internet Explorer, I have no sympathy for you; the world has moved on to better browsers, I suggest you do as well.

+## Contributing

+As I have a job, and suffer from "worksforme-itis", I do not have time to test every feature.
+Additionally, I do not have every module.
+However, that's the beauty of open-source.
+You can help!

+ * Fork the project
+ * Start a feature/bugfix branch
+ * Commit and push until you are happy with your contribution
+ * Send a pull request!